TorbenRahbekKoch/mr-legacy/public/data/blogs/understanding-eventsourcing/entry.md

 when I first read Lord of the Rings.
 It took me a while, I felt in good hands, I experienced a thrilling adventure and I'm now saying goodbye to good friends.
 And just as I couldn't remember every little detail of Lord of the Rings I cannot remember every little detail of event modeling and event sourcing.
-But now I at least have one place to go to, to look it up.
+But now I at least have one place to go to, one place to look it up.

 Is it a perfect book?
 No, of course not.
 Could it have used professionel editing?
 Absolutely.
 Does it need it?
 No, not really.